Business Owners in Outer Banks Filing Lawsuits Following Power Outage

 Charter and commercial fishing companies

-If own a local shop, rental agency, restaurant or other business in the Outer Banks and you lost money/income as a result of the Outer Banks power outage, fill out the form on this page.
+If you own a local shop, rental agency, restaurant or other business in the Outer Banks and you lost money/income as a result of the Outer Banks power outage, you may be able to claim compensation.
 One of the attorneys handling this investigation may then reach out to you directly to explain what legal action you could take following the blackout.
 It doesn’t cost anything to talk to a lawyer about your rights, and you’re never obligated to take legal action if you don’t want to.